AMReX-Combustion/PelePhysics/Docs/sphinx/DeveloperGuide.rst

 Run ``clang-format``::

+    clang-format -i FILE.cpp
-    clang-format -i .
+    clang-format -i FILE.H

-Will apply all of the correct formatting and make the changes directly to the files.
+Will apply all of the correct formatting and make the changes directly to the cpp source files.

 Python
 ------

-The tools necessary to format the `Python` code in `CEPTR` are maintained through `poetry`.
+The tools necessary to format the `Python` code are maintained through `poetry`.

 1) Run ``isort``::